Host an event

 Corporate - $300

-F&B: If you are planning to have food or alcohol at your event you may need to supply event insurance and have a liquor license.
+F&B: If you are planning to have food or alcohol at your event you will need to supply event insurance and have a liquor license.
 Consider these in your event supply cost.

-Supplies: If you are hosting a workshop that will need to bring your own supplies.
+Supplies: If you are hosting a workshop that will need supplies, you will need to bring your own.

 Permitting or Insurance: Please confirm with your venue what permitting or insurance is required.